If You’re Not Using Telehealth, Here’s Why Your Next Visit Should Be Virtual

 Telehealth and telemedicine often are used interchangeably, but they are not the same.

-Telehealth is a convenient option to manage your health and access your providerHealthcare providers are doctors, specialists, therapists, labs, pharmacies, clinics, hospitals and urgent care centers that give care to patients.
+Telehealth is a convenient option to manage your health and access your providerHealthcare providers are doctors, specialists, therapists, labs, pharmacies, clinics, hospitals, and urgent care centers.
 Your insurance company usually pays your healthcare provider. from home for routine care and consultations.

 Telehealth delivers digital healthcare to your mobile device.
 Telehealth is virtual care that includes doctors, resources, and near real-time communication.
 Telehealth provides convenient access to care when and where you need it.